jamieabc/battery-monitor/README.md

 Usage: `battery-monitor`

-if want to run in backgroud, run `battery-monitor &`
+if want to run in background, run `battery-monitor &`